uclapi/uclapi/README.md

 ### Install PostgreSQL
 Setting this up will vary based on your operating system.
 It is perfectly possible to just use the Windows version of Postgres and run it under Windows whilst running the rest of the code under Linux.
 If you are working on Linux or macOS directly then you should install PostgreSQL and then reset the `postgres` account password to one you know and can save in the .env later.

+An example guide for this for ubuntu is found [Here](https://tecadmin.net/install-postgresql-server-on-ubuntu/)

 #### Create the required tables

 Now we have PostgreSQL installed we can create some empty databases so we can complete the migrations later.
 There are two required, uclapi_default, and uclapi_gencache if you are using the environment variables below.
 These can be created by accessing the postgreSQL command prompt with the command ```psql``` and then running ```create database uclapi_default;``` and then ```create database uclapi_gencache;```